mattesanna017/Employ-Tracker-W12/README.md

 ## Walkthrough-Video-Link
 https://youtu.be/SdDhyjedPtY

-## Future-Development
+## Future-Developments
-To make all tables displayed in the terminal after user select add new employee, add new newrole and update employee
+To make all tables displayed in the terminal after user selects add new employee, add new newrole and update employee and fills their fields.

 ## URL-of-GitHub-Repository
 https://github.com/mattesanna017/Employ-Tracker-W12